squiduu/fewshot-klue-dst-as-ds2/README.md

 <p align="center">
 <img src="./ds2_1.png">
 </p>
 I made the Korean heuristic converter myself, and it was relatively unnatural than the English converter because of the difference in characteristics between Korean and English.
-Therefore, the model can make better performance if you make your own converter.
+Therefore, the model can make better performance if you make the natural converter.

 ## Leaderboard
 Few-shot JGA(%) is calculated with the validation set because the test set is not open to public.